ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Flip</strong></td>
    <td>

-Vehicle will flip on its roll or pitch axis depending upon the pilot's roll and pitch stick position.
+The vehicle will flip on its roll or pitch axis depending upon the pilot's roll and pitch stick position.
 See :ref:`Flip Mode<flip-mode>` .

 .. raw:: html